Assertive Community Treatment (ACT)

 Parenting In Divorce (PID)

 Parenting in divorce is a class mandated by the 11th Judicial District for divorcing parents with minor children.
-Weekly classes rotate between Columbus, Pittsburg and Oswego.
-Class is approximately 2 1/2 hours in length.
+The class is approximately 2 1/2 hours in length.
 The cost of the class is $30 per individual.
 This $30 fee is to be paid in cash, due on the date of your scheduled class.
 To schedule please call Riverton at 620-848-2300 or Columbus at 620-429-1860.